thorpej/c64-rom-326298/README.md

 Next, place the chip sockets on the PCB, flip the PCB over, and solder the sockets to the PCB from the bottom side.

-Finally, populate the ceramic capacitors and solder them into place.
+Finally, populate the ceramic capacitors and resistor array and solder them into place.

 You'll need to program images into the correct locations in the flash chip.
 This is currently left as an exercise for the reader.